wulffern/cnr_ota_sky130nm/design/TB_CNR_OTA/TB_CNROTA_SCAMP.md

 RPLY\_BIAS\_SKY130NM is a PTAT current source bias.
-One of the 1 uA currents is fed into a feq resistors.
+One of the 1 uA currents is fed into a few resistors.

 The gain of the switched capacitor amplifier is set by the relationship